PR Agency vs In-House PR Team

 Frequently Asked Questions

-How much does it cost to hire an in-house PR person?
+How much does it cost to hire a PR agency vs building an in-house team?

-How long does it take to see results from PR?
+How long does it take to see results from a PR agency?

-What should I look for in an in-house PR hire?
+What should I look for when hiring a PR agency?

 Need Help Deciding?